Incorporate a Business in California

 How to Incorporate in California

-The authority for incorporating in California is the Corporations Division of the California Secretary of State.
-This is the government agency responsible for all forms, filings, and record keeping.
+The authority for incorporating in California is the Corporations Division of the California Secretary of State, the government agency responsible for all forms, filings, and recordkeeping.
 It acts under State Authority granted by the California Business Corporation Act.
-The Corporations Division also maintains all corporate filings of record.Â
+The Corporations Division maintains all filings of record for domestic and foreign business entities in the state.

 Choose a Name for the Corporation